 This post is also available in: Svenska

-Facts about the baby immune system, antibodies and breastfeeding.
-Written by Professor of Clinical Immunology and Microbiology.
+Facts about the baby immune system, about antibodies and breastfeeding.
+Written by a Professor of Clinical Immunology and Microbiology.
 Do newborn babies have a functioning immune system or not?
 What good is the antibodies in breast milk?
 Agnes Wold is a Professor of Clinical Immunology and Microbiology and one of Sweden’s foremost experts in the immune system and breastfeeding immunology for young children.

 A healthy newborn baby has a functioning immune system

 A newborn has a fully functioning immune system.
-A child has the full capacity to form immune responses to virtually all types of infections (exception: capsulated bacteria).
+A child has the full capacity to form immune responses to virtually all types of infections (except: capsulated bacteria).
 BUT since the child has not had any infections, it lacks immunological memory.
 When you first encounter a virus, you get sick.
-At the same time, the immune system is activated and after the infection the immune system remembers exactly what this virus looks like.
+At the same time, the immune system is activated and after the infection, the immune system remembers exactly what this virus looks like.
 If you encounter this particular virus again, your immune system may eliminate the virus before you even have time to show any symptoms.

 Now, unfortunately, there are hundreds of different viruses.
 If you have not encountered a particular virus before, you also have no immunological memory to it and will get sick.
-Since a newborn has no immunological memory, they simply have to go through all the viral diseases in order to develop an immunity.
+Since a newborn has no immunological memory, it simply has to go through all the viral diseases in order to develop an immunity.
 Unless there’s a vaccine.
 This is the simple explanation for the fact that toddlers “are sick all the time”.
 Preschoolers have an average of 6-8 viral infections per year, compared to adults who “only” have 2-4 per year.
 The good news is, if you have many infections as a child, for example because you are in a kindergarten, you will get fewer infections when you start school.
 All because of the immunological memory!

 Mom gives baby antibody protection

-To compensate the newborn for the lack of immunological memory, the baby receives ready-made antibodies from the mother during pregnancy.
+To compensate the newborn for the lack of immunological memory, a baby receives ready-made antibodies from the mother during pregnancy.
 IgG antibodies are actively pumped through the placenta to the baby.
 Therefore at birth, a baby will have higher IgG levels in the blood than the mother!
 These degrade gradually, while the child begins to form their own IgG antibodies.

 Calves and pigs, for example, lack this excellent system and have no ready-made antibodies like newborns.
 They die if they do not get breast milk immediately after birth, because that’s when they take up IgG in the blood.

 While IgA in breast milk protects against intrusion from viruses and bacteria, they also prevent them from coming into contact with the child’s immune system and thus allows time to build-up an immunologic memory.
-Nature prioritizes a child’s growth so that they will be better equipped when the infections strike.
+Nature prioritizes a child’s growth so that they will be better equipped when an infections strike.
 They do this as soon as breastfeeding ends.
 Then the child must make his own antibodies.
 In countries with a lot of infections and a lack of clean water, this is a dangerous time as children often experience severe diarrhea, so-called “weaning diarrhea”.
 Weaning diarrhea does not exist in a country with high hygienic standards like Sweden.
 The fact that the child received IgG from the mother (via the placenta) and IgA (via breast milk) does not mean that the child’s own production is sped up, quite the opposite.